 How we cite our quotes: (Act.Scene.Line).
 Line numbers correspond to The Norton Shakespeare, second edition, published in 2008.

 Duke Frederick, hearing how that every day

 This news confirms something we already know—the Forest of Arden is capable of "convert[ing]" any person who steps foot in the woods.
 In Duke Frederick's case, merely entering the edge or "skirts of this wild wood" coincides with a sudden and miraculous transformation.
 After talking with some random "religious man," Frederick changes his evil ways and gives his dukedom back to his brother.
-What's even more interesting is the fact that Duke Frederick's conversion mirrors bad-brother Oliver's sudden transformation.
-(See 4.3.10)
+What's even more interesting is the fact that Duke Frederick's conversion mirrors bad-brother Oliver's sudden transformation (see Quote #6).

 First, in this forest, let us do those ends

 Rosalind has removed her "Ganymede" disguise and is now ready to marry Orlando.
 Still, we have to wonder: Is Rosalind's transformation from "Ganymede" back to Rosalind a change for the better?
 It seems like she's now undergone the obvious transformation from a young man to a marriageable woman.
 The more potent transition, though, is her change from the state of freedom to some tied-down-relationships.
 Throughout the entire play, Rosalind has been a fairly independent woman, managing on her own with Celia.
-This very formal "giving over" of herself to husband and father seems a transformation—maybe even a reversion—of the lively and strong-willed, whip-tongued Rosalind we have come to know in the forest.
+This very formal "giving over" of herself to husband and father seems like a transformation—maybe even a reversion—of the lively, strong-willed, whip-tongued Rosalind we have come to know in the forest.